Maher al-Sharaa: Secretary-General to the Presidency (2025–2026)

 On 5 April 2025, the Syrian Presidency appointed al-Sharaa as Secretary-General, succeeding Abdul Rahman Salama.
 The position of Secretary-General was reportedly regarded as a high-ranking post within the Syrian state.

 In July 2025, al-Sharaa was reportedly supervising Syrian Foreign Minister Asaad al-Shaibani during his meetings with Russian Foreign Minister Sergey Lavrov in Moscow.
 On 13 August, Patriarch John X of Antioch met with al-Sharaa at the Damascus Patriarchate, and al-Sharaa offered condolences for the St. Elias Church martyrs, stressing that the crime threatens Syria’s unity.

 On 9 September, Russian Deputy Prime Minister Alexander Novak met with al-Sharaa to discuss prospects for broad bilateral cooperation.
 On 28 September, al-Sharaa convened a meeting with the economy and transport ministers and the head of the Land and Sea Ports Authority to address the challenges in Syria’s land transport sector.

 On 15 October, Syrian President Ahmed al-Sharaa arrived in Moscow with his brother Maher, along with Syrian officials, al-Shaibani, Defense Minister Murhaf Abu Qasra, and General Intelligence Director Hussein al-Salama.
 His brother, Ahmed, met with Russian President Vladimir Putin at the Kremlin Palace.
+On 28 January 2026, he once again accompanied his brother Ahmed to meet Putin at the Kremlin Palace.

+On 24 February, Hussein al-Sharaa told Zaman al-Wasl that President Ahmed al-Sharaa intended to dismiss his brothers, Maher al-Sharaa and Hazem al-Sharaa, from their government positions.
+According to Zaman al-Wasl, the move was part of an effort to restructure the president's inner circle and address criticism over nepotism.

+On 9 May, as part of a partial government shuffle, al-Sharaa was dismissed and replaced by former Homs Governor Abdul Rahman al-Aama as Secretary-General.
+Al-Aama was appointed through a presidential decree issued by Ahmed al-Sharaa.

 Personal life

-Al-Sharaa is married to Tatyana Zakirova, a Russian-Syrian national of Russian ancestry.
+Al-Sharaa is married to Tatiana Zakirova, a Russian-Syrian national of Russian ancestry.
 She was active in the business sector until 2020.
 The couple has three children: Rashid, Maria, and Kamel.
 Al-Sharaa is the brother of Ahmed al-Sharaa, the former leader of Hay'at Tahrir al-Sham and the president of Syria following the fall of the Assad regime.